 Consumers can reduce their exposure by using glass, steel or porcelain containers for food and liquids, and by avoiding putting products containing bisphenol A in a microwave or dishwasher.

-Some scientists and pressure groups are calling for products to be clearly labelled if the contain the chemical but so far this has not been adopted except in Canada.
+Some scientists and pressure groups are calling for products to be clearly labeled if they contain the chemical but so far this has not been adopted except in Canada.

 Plastics with the recycling labels #1, #2 and #4 on the bottom are safer choices as they never contain bisphenol A, which is most likely to be found in plastics with the recycling label #7.